 One-on-one counseling is provided for those who may be experiencing difficult emotions and reactions related to their grief.
 Individual counseling sessions are provided by licensed professionals.
 Please call us to schedule an appointment.

 Play therapy is a unique way of working with children who are grieving.
 The Children’s Resource Room supports play therapy for our younger clients, allowing for self-expression as they transform and heal through their grief.

-Specifically designed to help heal your heart, and build spiritual strength, while releasing the physical tension of grief, classes are led by licensed yoga instructors.
-We focus on healing and breathing; no experience and no flexibility required.
+Specifically designed to help heal your heart and build spiritual strength, while releasing the physical tension of grief, classes are led by licensed yoga instructors.
+We focus on healing and breathing.
+No experience or flexibility required.

 In collaboration with Pet Partners of Acadiana, we provide animal-assisted therapy.
 Well-trained and screened handlers and their animals help to improve comfort and participation in therapy.
 We also have our in-house dog, Domino, who will be happy to make a visit during a counseling or play therapy session.

 Throughout the year, various workshops that include art therapy, music therapy, and creative writing are offered.
 Our creative therapy workshops provide an alternative medium for working through grief, while giving insight into ourselves and our emotions.

 This monthly lunch meeting is a social group held at different area restaurants for those who have lost a loved one and want to get out and begin socializing again.